 It also serves as an inspiration for the work of the next generation of business leaders., As just one example, consider Tyler Yeh, a recent Seattle University graduate in finance working in compliance, who participated in the NWEN meeting.
 In a note to me, he expressed his impressions of Flies’ work:

 I was impressed by her ability to frame this pandemic in way that sparked honest reflection in all of us for the massive weight we’re holding...Sure, a pandemic on its own is tough, but add ongoing racial injustice, a recession resulting in mass unemployment, a broken democracy, and climate change…And while this added stress on all of us may not relate directly to ESG, the situation that it creates could lead to big opportunities for responsible business.
 As Flies pointed out, “it’s an opportunity to rise from the ashes” since “everyone is on an even playing field.”
 But that observation is just a starting point.
 The real challenge?
 Getting that collective “buy-in” from all stakeholders, from super advocates for sustainability to people not looking for drastic changes within their company…

 How do we communicate in a way that speaks to all the different interests around ESG?
 Some may want a “number” that allows us to measure our ESG performance, but metrics are themselves values-based.
 Ultimately, as Flies notes, the world is people and responsible business is about the relationships that are built, the mutual trust that is created, and the respect that is earned between our companies and its stakeholders.

-ESG will remain an important, and not just for its impact on how we assess corporate performance.
-ESG signals the courage to do business in way that provides enduring impact without easy measurement.
+ESG will remain an important concept, and not just for its impact on how we assess corporate performance.
+ESG signals the courage to do business in a way that provides enduring impact without easy measurement.